Efavirenz, Emtricitabine, and Tenofovirpronounced as (ef'' a vir' enz) (em'' trye sye' ta been) (ten of' oh vir)

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests before and during your treatment to check your body's response to efavirenz, emtricitabine, and tenofovir.

 Talk to your doctor about the risks of taking efavirenz, emtricitabine, and tenofovir.

 Why is this medication prescribed?

-The combination of efavirenz, emtricitabine, and tenofovir is used is used alone or along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children 12 years of age or older.
+The combination of efavirenz, emtricitabine, and tenofovir is used alone or along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children weighing more than 40 kg (88 lb).
 Efavirenz is in a class of medications non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 Emtricitabine and tenofovir are in a class of medications called nucleoside reverse transcriptase inhibitors (NRTIs).
 They work by decreasing the amount of HIV in the body.
 Although efavirenz, emtricitabine, and tenofovir will not cure HIV, these medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of getting or transmitting the HIV virus to other people.

 How should this medicine be used?